 Texas law requires all temporarily abandoned wells to be either worked over and recompleted to functional status or permanently plugged and abandoned within a five year time frame.
 The Waddell Ranch properties contain over 700 such temporarily abandoned wells.
-In 2012, there were 49 workover wells completed, 26 wells permanently plugged and 26 wells in progress of being plugged on the Waddell Ranch properties.
-The recompleted workover wells have, on average, provided a total of an additional 2,094 BOEPD.
-Actual costs for this program in 2012 approximated \$33.5 million (gross).
+In 2015, there were 12 recompletion wells completed and 22 wells permanently plugged on the Waddell Ranch properties.
+Actual costs for this program in 2015 approximated \$41.1 million (gross).
+This cost is for the development program and base facilities.
+The new drills and recompletions, on average, provided a total of an additional 2,922 BOEPD to the exit rate or 1,588 BOEPD annualized average as of December 2015.
+Production reported is gross.

-A waterflood expansion program was initiated in 2012, which included 2 new producing wells, 1 new injector well, 3 reactivated workover wells, 7 conversions to injector wells, 1 workover of existing injector well and 2 workover wells into producing wells within the San Andres formation.
-As of December 31, this program was not completed and estimated results are not yet available.
-Approximate cost has been \$9.8 million (gross).
+A waterflood expansion program was initiated in 2012, which included 2 new producing wells, 1 new injector well, 3 reactivated workover wells, 7 conversions to injector wells, 1 workover of existing injector well and 2 workover wells into producing wells within the Grayburg formation.